learn-teochew/tc-bibles/README.md

 Please [contact me](https://docs.google.com/forms/d/e/1FAIpQLSfuLo78EgRtgVeoEb1zTXZOtb0W0cBWdrNu46CYtkLaVwhlZQ/viewform) (or create an issue on GitHub) if you know of any other sources!

+## License

+To the best of our knowledge, the original works listed below are in the public domain.
+However, the digitizations (scans, digital images) may be under copyright; please consult individual webpages for the relevant terms.

+Text transcriptions in this repository are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 ## Old Testament

 Genesis